sanjirhabib/benchmark/README.md

 - No small string optimization like in C++
 - No SIMD AVX from my code, other than what the compiter does internally.
 - No pre-memory allocation, or custom memeory manager.
-- Key and value memory is allocated by 1 every time an element is added.
+- Memory allocation in increased by 1 every time an element is added.
 No buffer.
 - No excessive use of C macros for inlining.
-Used a lot of one-line-functions, instead of macros.
+Depended on a lot of one-line-functions instead.
-- Values are boxed type type.
-Not pointer passed.
+- Values are all boxed.
+Not pointer passing around.
-- A runtime type-inferance at work to make the hashmap flexible for all types of data.
+- A runtime type-inferance is at work making the hashmap flexible for any size of data.
 Unlike compile time code generation in C++.
-- Releasing all memory before exit.
-No memory leaks. memcheck-ed.
+- Released all memory before exit.
+Clean valgrind memcheck.

-So basically just a regular C program, without any special optimization.
+So basically just a regular C program, without any specific optimization.

 #### How do I build the programs?